Frequently Asked Questions

 Can you provide an appraisal for the IRS?

 Yes.
 The IRS states that "a qualified appraiser is an individual with verifiable education and experience in valuing the type of property for which the appraisal is performed."
-As an Accredited Member of the International Society of Appraisers with Bachelor of Arts and Masters degrees in Art History, we are qualified appraisers, providing USPAP compliant appraisals for our clients.
+As a Certified Member of the International Society of Appraisers with Bachelor of Arts and Masters degrees in Art History, Pamela is a qualified appraiser, providing USPAP compliant appraisals for our clients.

 Do you travel for projects?

 Yes!
+We frequently appraise property in Seattle, Bellevue, Redmond, Tacoma, Gig Harbor, Mercer Island, Bainbridge Island, and the San Juan Islands.
 We only add travel fees for appraisals that are located more than 30 miles from Seattle.
 Projects outside of this range will include a small transportation fee in the estimate.

 *Please contact us with any additional questions - We are happy to help